Drew University: History

-From estate to seminary (1832–1928)
+19th century

-In 1866, Daniel Drew approached church leaders during the Methodist Centenary Celebration with an offer to build, equip, and endow a theological seminary near New York City.
-Drew asked that his pastor, John McClintock (1814–1870), be appointed to lead the seminary as its first president.
-Instruction began under the direction of McClintock as both president and professor of practical theology after the first students were admitted in 1867.
-Drew is the third-oldest of thirteen Methodist seminaries affiliated with the United Methodist Church.
+In 1866, railroad "robber baron" Daniel Drew approached church leaders during the Methodist Centenary Celebration with an offer to build, equip, and endow a theological seminary near New York City.
+Drew asked that his pastor, John McClintock, be appointed the seminary's first president.
+Instruction began under McClintock's direction as both president and professor of practical theology after the first students were admitted in 1867.
+Drew is the third-oldest of 13 Methodist seminaries affiliated with the United Methodist Church.

-Drew offered professional training for candidates to the ministry augmented by "an opportunity for a broad culture through the study of the humanities."
-The seminary attracted a faculty that made influential contributions to Methodist theology and biblical scholarship, including James Strong (1822–1894), a professor of exegetical theology, who collaborated with McClintock on the ten-volume Cyclopaedia of Biblical, Theological, and Ecclesiastical Literature (1867–1881), and researched, compiled, and published Strong's Exhaustive Concordance of the Bible (1890) during his tenure at the seminary.
+Drew offered professional training for candidates to the ministry augmented by "an opportunity for a broad culture through the study of the humanities".

+The seminary attracted a faculty that made influential contributions to Methodist theology and biblical scholarship, including James Strong, a professor of exegetical theology, who collaborated with McClintock on the ten-volume Cyclopaedia of Biblical, Theological, and Ecclesiastical Literature (1867–1881), and researched, compiled, and published Strong's Exhaustive Concordance of the Bible (1890) during his tenure at the seminary.
 Writings on early church theology and Christian practice were translated into Chinese for use by foreign missions.